watthem/watthem.github.io/Matthew_Hendricks-CV.md

 - Collaborated with Director of Product Management to drive the product life cycle for a team of 5 developers during a major rewrite and product launch of a developer-friendly desktop application for day trading built using .NET and C#.
 - Researched root cause analysis and provided customer technical support of critical bugs while offering confident recommendations for process improvements on topics of C# and WPF and developer best practices.
-- Composed release notes for various release management milestones (14 beta, 2 release candidates, and 1 major release version) while prioritizing website updates for consumer-focused technical documentation.
+- Followed code updates in Git repo and composed release notes for various release management milestones (14 beta, 2 release candidates, and 1 major release version) while prioritizing website updates for consumer-focused technical documentation.
 - Defined and prioritized product cases for the development roadmap by documenting specifications, creating and assigning tasks in JIRA, and establishing targets and outcomes.
 - Developed standard operating procedures for the customer success team’s technical support representatives.
 - Communicated informational changes in software updates, known issues and troubleshooting, and major milestones to a team of support representatives.